-For specific instructions related to billing via the POS system, refer to the Claims Processing Manual provider by the Nevada Medicaid QIO-like vendor or contact them by phone (see section 1205 Page 1 of this Chapter).
+For specific instructions related to billing via the POS system, refer to the Nevada Medicaid QIO-like pharmacy vendor.

 b.
 Dispensing Fees

 A daily dispensing fee of \$22.40 will be applied to IV therapy claims for outpatient antibiotic therapy.
 For recipients in LTC, a daily dispensing fee of \$16.80 will be applied to the claim.
 This will be multiplied by the number of days the therapy was provided.